Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 #### Page Builder content

+> :information_source: Page Builder content migration is only available when migrating from Kentico Xperience 13.

 By default, JSON data storing the Page Builder content of pages and custom page templates is migrated directly without modifications.
 On the target Xperience by Kentico instance, the migrated data can work in the Page Builder's legacy compatibility mode.
 However, we strongly recommend updating your codebase to the new Xperience by Kentico components.

 The Migration toolkit provides an advanced migration mode for Page Builder content that utilizes API discovery on the source instance.
 To learn more details and how to configure this feature, see [Source instance API discovery](#source-instance-api-discovery).